Get Started

 Frequently Asked Questions

-About USDA Loans
+About USDA business loans

-What is a USDA loan?
+What is a USDA business loan?

 Yes.
 We help small businesses across rural America secure access to capital at reasonable rates, regardless of how ownership is structured.

 Yes.
-Commercial real estate purchase, development and improvements are all eligible.
-You can also use a USDA loan to convert, enlarge, modernize, develop or repair a business, and for agricultural processing facilities.
+Commercial real estate purchase, development, and improvements are all eligible.
+You can also use a USDA loan to convert, enlarge, modernize, develop, or repair a business, and for agricultural processing facilities.

 The primary difference is who funds the actual loan.
 With the USDA direct loan, the USDA acts as the lender.
 Conversely, with the guaranteed loan program, private lenders such as credit unions and banks fund the loan while the USDA guarantees each loan against default.